braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/migrating_to_firebase_cloud_messaging.md

 # Migrating to the Firebase Cloud Messaging API

 > Learn how to migrate from Google's deprecated Cloud Messaging API to their fully-supported Firebase Cloud Messaging (FCM) API.
+We use new keys if they exist, otherwise we use old keys.
 For more information, see Google's [Firebase FAQ - 2023](https://firebase.google.com/support/faq#fcm-23-deprecation).

 {% alert important %}
 If this is your first time setting up the push integration for Android, see [Standard Android push integration]({{site.baseurl}}/developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration) instead.